 You and your baby are learning together on this one.
 Don’t put too much pressure on yourself.
 Eventually, you will find a solution that makes nursing easy for you and your baby.

-From pregnancy and childbirth to heart care and breast health, Erlanger offers a comprehensive array of women’s health services.
+Erlanger East Hospital and Erlanger Baroness Hospital are both designated as Baby-Friendly birth facilities for demonstrating the gold standard in mother/baby care practices related to breastfeeding!
 If you need a doctor or a lactation consultant, learn more at Women’s Health Services or find a doctor here.